 Our acceptance of any Professional Assurance application for spending in a subsequent financial year will be dependent on you meeting any conditions set on previous approvals.

-All new contracts for the supply of any communications services must be procured through government frameworks approved by the Cabinet Office.
-For guidance on procurement through approved frameworks please refer to the Crown Commercial Service website.
+You must procure all new contracts for the supply of any communications services through government frameworks approved by the Cabinet Office.

 You should not run pitches and brief agencies before you have received formal approval from the Cabinet Office.

-For general enquiries about the scope or process of Professional Assurance, email email@example.com.
+For general enquiries about the scope or process for advertising, marketing and communication spend controls, email firstname.lastname@example.org.
 Your application will be overseen by one of the following people.

 Theme: Beating COVID-19 and Better Health

 - Director leads: Wendy Fielder, DHSC, Claire Pimm, Cabinet Office

 Theme: Build Back Greener

 - Director leads: Abigail Morris, Department for Business, Energy and Industrial Strategy, Toby Nation, Defra

 - Director lead: Alex Aiken, Executive Director of Government Communication